A Chat with Terrie Lloyd about the Japan Journey

 I’ll tell you one story that kind of sums it up.
 So about three years ago, I visited a drum maker.

 They, the old Taiko, you know, where they stretch the leather, and then they make the wood for the drum has to be carved very carefully.
-And he took me through his workshop and, you know, it was OK.
+He took me through his workshop, and you know, it was OK.
 I mean, you don’t drum, OK?
 So once you’ve seen one drum, you’ve seen them all.

-And I was kind of bored actually, and I said to the guy, look, you know, I know that this is your shop and you’re showing us all your drums, and that’s cool.
+And I was kind of bored, and I said to the guy, look, you know, I know that this is your shop, and you’re showing us all your drums, and that’s cool.
 But do you have a really interesting story that you can tell me?

 And he smiled, and he took me upstairs.
 The rickety old stairs were up to a second floor, and his warehouse was in the back.

-And he showed me a couple of ancient drums that were like 500 years old.
+He also showed me a couple of ancient drums that were 500 years old.

 And he told me that the local temples are actually temples around the country, not just the local ones.
 They sent him drums so that he could repair them.

-And he opened up the drum, and he showed me that The maker of that drum 500 years ago had written inside the drum, and he said that sometimes when he opens the drum, what’s written there is different from the official history that is recorded in the history books.
+He opened the drum and showed me that the maker of that drum 500 years ago had written inside it.
+He said that sometimes when he opens the drum, what’s written there is different from the official history recorded in the history books.

 And that means that history was rewritten for some reason, right?
 Political reason.